 In order to ensure that all health standards have been met, the health clearance process begins as early as six months prior to the commencement of NURS 640A/B/C (MS students), NURS 900A (DNP students), or a clinical course.
-Only if the completed health clearance process demonstrates to the satisfaction of the LSN and any applicable clinical agency that all requisite health standards, have been met, will the student be permitted to participate in NURS 640A/B/C lab sessions (MS students), 900A (DNP students), or commence the clinical placement.
+Only if the completed health clearance process demonstrates to the satisfaction of the LSN and any applicable clinical agency that all requisite health standards have been met, will the student be permitted to participate in NURS 640A/B/C lab sessions (MS students), 900A (DNP students), or commence the clinical placement.

-The health clearance process consists of completing (i) the Annual Health Assessment Form (to be completed yearly); (ii) the forms pertaining to titer tests and immunizations (required only once); and (iii) any supplemental forms required by the agency(s) at which the clinical component of a course will be conducted.
+The health clearance process consists of completing (i) the Annual Health Assessment Form (to be completed yearly); (ii) the forms pertaining to titer tests and immunizations (required only once); and any supplemental forms required by the agency(s) at which the clinical component of a course will be conducted.
 In addition, students are required to provide evidence of an annual influenza immunization.
-For the fall semester, the health clearance process must be completed by May 1 and for the spring semester by August 1, unless otherwise instructed.
+For the fall semester, the health clearance process must be completed by August 1, unless otherwise instructed.
 The required health forms are posted in the Lienhard School of Nursing Graduate Community in Classes, and it is the student's responsibility to obtain these forms, complete them, and submit them as directed.
-Students are required to upload and manage the required documents to an account they will subscribe to with Castlebranch.
+Students are required to upload and manage the required documents to the clinical compliance tracking system.